Chicken with Marsala, Tomatoes and Mushrooms

 Heat 2 tablespoons of the olive oil in a large pan over medium-high heat and add the chicken in a single layer.
 Cook until light golden in color, about 2 minutes per side.
 Transfer to a plate and set aside.

-Add the remaining 1 tablespoon of oil along with the onion and garlic.
-Cook just until fragrant and slightly softened, about 1 minute.
-Add the mushrooms and cook until they begin to give off liquid.
-Sprinkle with the reserved flour and continue cooking until the mushrooms are nicely browned, about 4 to 5 minutes.
+Reduce the heat to medium and add the remaining tablespoon of oil teaspoon the pan along with the onion and garlic.
+Cook just until fragrant and slightly softened, 1 to 1-1/2 minutes.
+Add the mushrooms and continue cooking, stirring frequently, until they begin to give off a little moisture.
+Sprinkle the remaining tablespoon of flour over the mixture, combine well and continue cooking until the mushrooms are browned, 3 to 4 minutes.

-Add the tomatoes, butter and balsamic vinegar and cook until the tomatoes begin to soften, about 1 minute.
-Return the chicken to the pan and cook, turning frequently, for an additional 2 minutes.
-Sprinkle with parsley and serve over cooked spaghetti or linguine.
+Add the tomatoes, butter and balsamic vinegar and cook just long enough for the tomatoes to soften, 1 to 2 minutes.
+Stir in the parsley.

 Makes 4 servings